-The good news is that a productive morning routine does not require waking up at 4am or following someone else’s rigid system.
+The good news is that a productive morning routine does not require waking up at 4am or following someone else's rigid system.
 It requires understanding the principles behind what makes mornings work and building a version that fits your life and your leadership demands.
+Here is what the research and real-world leadership experience consistently point to as the habits that matter most.

-Morning Routine Productivity Starts Before You Wake Up
+Morning Routine Productivity Starts the Night Before

 End Your Day by Setting Up Tomorrow